luismbarroso/Documentacao-LuBan-Portugal/project/docs/source/index.rst

 How to do
 *********

-*Aqui encontrará guias, com liguagem simples e clara.
+*Aqui encontrará guias, com linguagem simples e clara.
 Com ele chegará ao objetivo pretendido.*

 .. toctree::
    :caption: How to do
    :maxdepth: 2

    criacao_de_documentacao
+   fluxograma